psyplot/psyplot/docs/index.rst

     :alt: psyplot logo
     :align: center

-Welcome! **psyplot** is an open source python project that mainly combines the plotting utilities of matplotlib_ and the data management of the xarray_ package.
+Welcome!
+Looking for a fast and flexible visualization software?
+Here we present **psyplot**, an open source python project that mainly combines the plotting utilities of matplotlib_ and the data management of the xarray_ package and integrates them into a software that can be used via command-line and via a GUI!

 The main purpose is to have a framework that allows a  fast, attractive, flexible, easily applicable, easily reproducible and especially an interactive visualization of your data.

-The ultimate goal is to help scientists and especially climate model developers in their daily work by providing a flexible visualization tool that can be enhanced by their own visualization scripts. ``psyplot`` can be used through the python command line and through the :ref:`psyplot-gui <psyplot_gui:psyplot-gui>` module which provides a graphical user interface for an easier interactive usage.
-See the :ref:`about` section for more motivation.
+The ultimate goal is to help scientists in their daily work by providing a flexible visualization tool that can be enhanced by their own visualization scripts. ``psyplot`` can be used via command line and with the graphical user interface (GUI) from the :ref:`psyplot-gui <psyplot_gui:psyplot-gui>` module.

+If you want more motivation: Have a look into the :ref:`about` section.

 The package is very new and there are many features that will be included in the future.
 So we are very pleased for feedback!
 Please simply raise an issue